 By eliminating wolves, the department aims to raise the moose harvest in the area.
 “Annual harvests of moose in the area have been consistently lower than the target of 200–350 animals and the population is lower than the target,” according to the proposal.
 Because the Predation Control Area does not cover the entirety of Unit 15C, the department is recommending eliminating all the wolves from the area because “sufficient population sources can be found within adjacent areas once control efforts cease.”

-Again, at this point your comment will only be accepted by fax which must be sent before January 7th, 2017.
+Your comment will also be accepted past deadline by fax which must be sent before January 7th, 2017.

 The Interior Department stood strongly against this sort of Intensive Predator Management on Kenai notifying ADF&G (file) that Refuge Lands must be excluded or the Service would make use of its own regulatory authorities to ensure adherence with legal mandates, regulations and policies.

 Feature image, with permission, by Chris Montano Jr.